scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-30-you-yeah-you-youre-not-doing-anyone-any-favors.md

 By  on 06/05/06 at 09:17 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/youre_not_doing_anyone_any_favors/#9711)
 []()

-Wimsatt and Beardsley published on the intentional fallacy in 1954.* When I was an undergraduate in the late 60s I encountered the example of the Lord’s Prayer showing up inscribed in the sand on a deserted island &amp; I have no idea how old the example was at that time.
+Wimsatt and Beardsley published on the intentional fallacy in 1954.* When I was an undergraduate in the late 60s I encountered the example of the Lord’s Prayer showing up inscribed in the sand on a deserted island & I have no idea how old the example was at that time.
 De Man’s “Form and Intent in the American New Criticism” was published in 1966.
 Is there anything new in this line of argumentation or is it all a matter of seeing how small we can make the heads of the pins on which we invite these metaphysical angels to dance?

 *http://faculty.smu.edu/nschwart/seminar/Fallacy.htm